jhuapl-boss/heaviside/docs/StepFunctionDSL.md

             next state (Default: `"$"`)

 The `error` block contains the same `retry` and `catch` modifiers as the task state.

+#### Goto
+The `goto` control statement allows jumping to another state instead of continuing to the next state.
+This can be used to create common error handling routines (among other uses.

+The state can only target states within the current branch of execution.
+This means either the main body of the Step Function or a branch of a Parallel state.

+    goto "State Name"

 [stepfunctions library]: https://github.com/jhuapl-boss/heaviside
 [language definition]: https://states-language.net/spec.html